klement97/ngrx-crud-app/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Backend API
+Backend was built on Django Rest Framework.
+It is also avaliable in my profile.
+Checkout the DRF docs to learn how to run the server in order to be able to perform all CRUD operations successfully with a real REST API.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.